FACULTY & STAFF

-Ludmila prepares dancers for participation in such dance competitions, as the Youth America Grand Prix, where her students placed in the top three in 2018 and 2019, as well as numerously - in the top of twelve.
+Ludmila successfully prepares dancers for participation in such dance competitions as the Youth America Grand Prix, where her students received top prizes.

-Ludmila is currently employed as a teacher of character dance at the Trainee Program, as well as at the Pre-Professional Division of the Joffrey Academy of Dance.
-She also teaches Ballet, Pointe, Variations, Repertoire, and Character Dance at Chicago Ballet Conservatory.
+From 2009 until 2020 Ludmila was employed as a teacher of character dance at the Trainee Program and at the Pre-Professional Division of the Joffrey Academy of Dance, official school of the Joffrey Ballet.